-How do you select the right partner?
+Question 4 How do you select the right partner?

-ifferent software engineering partners have different strengths.
+Different software engineering partners have different strengths.
 For example, if you want to industrialize your current processes or optimize a platform for third-party systems, you should partner with a provider who specializes in IT services.
-These types of partners are your more traditional outsourcers who will execute on your specific guidelines, manage repetitive tasks, or maintain your current systems.
+These types of partners are your more traditional "outsourcers" who will execute on your specific guidelines, manage repetitive tasks, or maintain your current systems.

-However, if you need help digitally transforming your business or developing embedded software, creating a SaaS platform, developing an Al-enabled security product, or empowering end users through decentralization rendered by Web 3.0, then you need a very different type of partner.
-GlobalLogic falls into this second category-we create distributed teams that blend seamlessly with our clients' teams to provide high-level innovation and end-to-end engineering services.
-We refer to this as partnered insourcing rather than outsourcing.
+However, if you need help digitally transforming your business or developing embedded software, SaMD, or a companion app, then you need a very different type of partner.
+GlobalLogic falls into this second category, wherein we create distributed teams that blend seamlessly with our clients' teams to provide high-level innovation and end-to-end engineering services.
+We refer to this more as "partnered insourcing" rather than outsourcing.